Stockman-Jr/rabbithole-publishing/README.md

 ## Credits

-Text content and some design elements was inspired by this site: [BIGMODE](https://bigmode.com/)

 ### Code

 #### .break Elements
-  * The idea of creating these to force a new row was taken from this [article](https://tobiasahlin.com/blog/flexbox-break-to-new-row/)
+  * The idea of creating these divs to force a new row was taken from this [article](https://tobiasahlin.com/blog/flexbox-break-to-new-row/)

 #### Footer
   * Social media links code was taken from CIs [Love Running Project](https://github.com/Code-Institute-Org/love-running-2.0)

 #### Hr elements
   * The css code for the fading look of hr elements was taken from [here](https://css-tricks.com/examples/hrs/)

+#### Logo Animation
+  * Code for bounce animation on the logo was taken from [here](https://codepen.io/nelledejones/pen/gOOPWrK)

+### Content

+Some text content and design elements was inspired by this site: [BIGMODE](https://bigmode.com/)

 ### Media